 Helping make lives better

-The Insular Life Foundation was established in 1963, as one of the first corporate foundations in the country.
+Insular Foundation, Inc., formerly the Insular Life Educational Foundation (ILEF), was established in 1963, as one of the first corporate foundations in the country.
 Since then, it has served thousands of school children attain higher education and achieve a better life through scholarship grants for college and technician courses.
 It also helped hundreds of teachers improve their knowledge and skills through in-service teacher training, and hundreds of principals develop better interpersonal and managerial skills to run their schools.
-Then and now, The Insular Life Foundation has always believed that investing in the development of the nation's human resources through education is a step toward making life better for our country and our people.
+Then and now, The Insular Foundation has always believed that investing in the development of the nation’s human resources through education is a step toward making life better for our country and our people.

-The Insular Life Foundation's social initiatives are dedicated to pursuing its vision of its engagement and contribution to social development.
+Insular Foundation’s social initiatives are dedicated to pursuing its vision of its engagement and contribution to social development.
 The following are the current programs being implemented.

 The Insular Life Golden Eagle Incentive Program and College Scholarship Grant